EPCCed/2025-10-22_GreenHPC_Bham/episodes/hardware-efficiency.md

 For individual users and groups, improving the carbon efficiency with respect to embodied carbon typically corresponds to increasing the performance of their use of the HPC system so they get more output per unit of time.
 Of course, increasing the performance of your use may lead to higher power draw and higher electricity use which increases the emissions from the use of electricity.
 This means that you need to know what the balance between embodied emissions and emissions from electricity use are for the HPC system you are using to make useful choices about improving your carbon efficiency.
 There are three potential scenarios to maximise carbon efficiency:

-- **Embodied carbon dominates:** run as high performance as possible irrespective of electricity use
+- **Embodied carbon dominates -** run as high performance as possible irrespective of electricity use
-- **Embodied carbon and carbon from electricity use are evenly balanced:** you need to find a balance of performance and energy efficiency
+- **Embodied carbon and carbon from electricity use are evenly balanced -** you need to find a balance of performance and energy efficiency
-- **Carbon from electricity use dominates:** run in as energy efficient a manner as possible
+- **Carbon from electricity use dominates -** run in as energy efficient a manner as possible

 We will look at a specific example of this balance in a later episode of this workshop.